• Skip to primary navigation

 1. Preheat your oven to the lowest setting (mine is about 50 degrees Celsius)

-2. Combine the rye flour, wheat flour, water, yeast, vinegar, (optional caraway seeds and nutmeg) and salt in a bowl.
+2. Combine the white rye flour and wholegrain rye flour, wheat flour, water, yeast, vinegar and salt in a bowl.
 With a stand or hand mixer knead the dough for around 5 minutes.

 3. Form the dough into a ball.
-Slightly grease a bowl with oil (this will prevent the dough from sticking to the sides of the bowl later).
-Place the dough ball into the bowl and cover it with a tea towel.
+Slightly grease a bowl with oil (this will prevent the dough from sticking to the walls of the bowl later).
+Place the dough ball into the bowl and cover with a tea towel.
 Turn off your oven and place the covered bowl into it.
-Leave to rise for 2,5 hours.
+Leave to rise for 3 hours.

-4. The dough should have doubled in size after this time.
-Knead the dough for a further 5 minutes.
-Form into a ball and place it into a bread proofing form.
+4. Tip the dough onto your work surface and knead briefly to knock out any air bubbles.
+If using the carraway and coriander seeds work these into the dough now.
+Shape it into a ball and place it into a bread-proofing form.
 Alternatively, if you don’t have a proofing form, form the bread and place it on an oven tray lined with baking parchment.
 Leave to rest for another 30 minutes.

-5. Now fill an ovenproof dish with 1 litre of water.
+5. If you have a steam oven, you want to steam your bread for the first 10 minutes of baking.
+Alternatively fill an ovenproof dish with ½ liter of water.
 Set your oven to 200°C / 392°F on top bottom heat.
-(Not fan assisted).
+(Not fan setting).

 6. Place the bowl of water at the bottom and leave to heat up for 15-20 minutes. (you should see some steam rising from the water dish)